· BreachTrigger

 Materiality and disclosure timing are inseparable.
 A common compliance mistake:

-- Company detects breach on Monday.
+- Company detects a breach on Monday.

-- Company never files 8-K.
+- Company never files an 8-K.

 Cross-Topic Context: How This Fits Your Broader Compliance